Fees and charges and refund policy

 Each course has a tuition fee which includes study materials.
 There are no fee exemptions or concessions for non-subsidised places.
 A range of payment options are available for paying your tuition fee.

-Some courses will have government-subsidised places.
+Some courses will have government-subsidised places in 2014.
 For some courses the number of government-subsidised places will be limited.

 To be eligible to access a government-subsidised training place in TAFE NSW you must be an Australian citizen or meet the criteria of being an Australian permanent resident, a New Zealand citizen or Permanent Humanitarian visa holder.